vivaldini/RMA_DC_UFSCar/README.md

    "Something else": If you want to configure partitions manually, you can select this option.

-0.3.4 -Follow the instructions to create a user account, set a password, and choose a computer name.
+0.3.4 Follow the instructions to create a user account, set a password, and choose a computer name.

-0.3.5 -Complete the installation process and restart your computer when prompted.
+0.3.5 Complete the installation process and restart your computer when prompted.

-0.3.6 -After restarting, you will be running **Ubuntu 20.04**.
+0.3.6 After restarting, you will be running **Ubuntu 20.04**.
 You can log in with the user account you created during the installation.
 ```

 ## Step 1 - Preparing the Environment